Nearing its 70th anniversary, the magazine was relaunched in digital format for 72,000 subscribers.

 But Grosvenor began to realize the extent of the seismic changes taking place in the publishing world.
 The $15 a year that the magazine was able to charge subscribers in 2012 was the same price charged in the early 1960s, 50 years before.
 “I can’t think of any other industry that has had such pressure on prices as magazine publishing,” he says.

 By the summer of 2012, reality set in.
-“Every time we went to press I had to come up with $170,000 to pay the printing, paper and postage because our print orders were 160,000 copies,” he said.
-“In a recession without any investment money to speak of, it just wasn’t sustainable.”
-Grosvenor was forced to let the staff go and the last print edition rolled off the press that summer using all freelancers.
+“Every time we went to press, I had to come up with $170,000 to pay the printing, paper, and postage because our print orders were 160,000 copies,” he said.
+“In a recession, without any investment money to speak of, it just wasn’t sustainable.”
+Grosvenor was forced to let the staff go, and the last print edition rolled off the press that summer using all freelancers.

 Since investors were few and far between, it took time for Grosvenor to build modest revenues back up.
-“We created about 190 e-books in the last few years and that has been a help.
+“We created about 190 e-books in the last few years, and that has been a help.
 These were mostly books that we had published over the previous half-century, so we digitized and modernized them a bit, and released them as e-books,” he said.
 “It’s a nice steady income and keeps the brand going.”

-Grosvenor said going forward, the idea for American Heritage is fairly simple.
-"We need to engage a wider audience of people who love American history.
-We're going to offer the magazine free for the first year to build the audience back up, and then once it has a stable website and more subscribers, we will ask for donations and perhaps charge a modest subscription fee that will include digital issues, access to the archive, and one printed issue a year.
+Grosvenor said that, going forward, the idea for American Heritage is fairly simple: "We need to engage a wider audience of people who love American history.
+We're going to offer the magazine free for the first year to build the audience back up, and then, once it has a stable website and more subscribers, we will ask for donations and perhaps charge a modest subscription fee that will include digital issues, access to the archive, and one printed issue a year.
 There has to be some revenue to pay the bills."

 Grosvenor admits it can be difficult to interest people in the 25- to 40-age bracket in history, let alone to the magazine.

 “I struggled even with my own two sons, to get them interested in history,” he says.
-“So I decided to take them on a tour of Revolutionary War taverns.
-We went to 44 taverns and it was really a lot of fun... they learned that most of the guys fighting in the American Revolution were actually their age, not stuffy old guys.
-Then they started reading little stories and pretty soon they’re running through old graveyards to see if they can find veterans.”
+“So, I decided to take them on a tour of Revolutionary War taverns.
+We went to 44 taverns, and it was really a lot of fun...
+They learned that most of the guys fighting in the American Revolution were actually their age, not stuffy old guys.
+Then, they started reading little stories, and pretty soon, they’re running through old graveyards to see if they can find veterans.”

-The has been the goal of American Heritage for more than half a century.
+This effect has been the goal of American Heritage for more than half a century.
 “The best way to refuel an American’s sense of purpose and place in the world is to put him in his ancestors’ footsteps for a little while,” said one of its founders, Jim Parton, in a 1957 speech to the Annual Congress of Historical Societies.
 “Nothing so lights up history as the electricity inherent in the phrase ‘This is the place’ or ‘Here he stood’ or ‘Your grandfather lived like this.’”